-Compensation of our executive officers consists of four principal components: base salary, potential annual incentive bonus, long-term incentives, and postemployment compensation.
-Since we have been a public company, changes to base salary, awards of incentive bonuses and long-term incentive awards have been generally determined in connection with the regularly scheduled meeting of the Board of Directors in March of each year.
+Compensation of our executive officers consists of four principal components: base salary, potential annual incentive bonus, long-term incentives, and post-employment compensation.
+Since we have been a public company, changes to base salary, awards of incentive bonuses and long-term incentive awards have been generally determined and made or paid, as appropriate, in connection with the regularly scheduled meeting of our Board of Directors in March of each year.
+However, for fiscal 2012, following the positive results of the pivotal Phase III -020 study with pimavanserin and the completion of a successful financing, the Compensation Committee and the Board felt it was appropriate to award bonuses in December for 2012.

 Base Salary.
 As a general matter, the base salary for each executive officer is initially established through negotiation at the time the officer is hired, taking into account such officer's qualifications, experience, prior salary, and competitive market salary information for similar positions in the biotechnology industry.
 The base salaries of our executive officers are reviewed annually and adjustments to each executive officer's base salary is determined by an assessment of our company's performance, the financial position of the company, the performance of each executive officer against his individual job and functional area's responsibilities including, where appropriate, the impact of such performance on our company's business results, competitive market conditions for executive compensation for similar positions, and recognizing cost of living considerations.
+From 2008 to 2012, including while the -020 study was underway in 2012, no adjustments were made to the executive's base salaries due to the Company's financial position, other than an adjustment to Mr. Baity's salary in 2010 when he first became a Named Executive Officer.

 Annual Incentive Bonuses.
 In addition to base salary, the Compensation Committee evaluates the performance of, and recommends for approval to our Board the bonuses payable to, our executive officers on an annual basis.
 We believe that performance-based cash bonuses play an important role in providing incentives to our executives to achieve defined annual corporate goals.
-Each year, the Compensation Committee reviews a detailed set of overall corporate performance goals for the current year prepared by management and presented to the full Board of Directors that are intended to apply to the executives' bonus awards.
+Each year, the Compensation Committee reviews a detailed set of overall corporate performance goals for the current year prepared by management and presented to the full Board of Directors for approval that are intended to apply to the executives' bonus awards.
 Annual incentive bonuses are based on a blend of the overall performance of the executive's functional area, including his relative individual contributions, and our company's overall performance in achieving corporate goals, while taking into account competitive market information.
 Since our Chief Executive Officer is responsible for the performance of the entire company, his bonus is based on the Company's overall performance in achieving corporate goals, while taking into account competitive market information.
 The Compensation Committee does not assess the achievement of our corporate goals on an individual or categorical basis, but rather reviews the Company's achievement of the corporate goals in their totality, taking into account the Company's overall performance for the year.
 The Compensation Committee also does not make a quantifiable assessment of total corporate goal achievement.
 Instead, corporate goal achievement as a whole is weighed in the discretion of the Compensation Committee with the other information available with respect to each executive officer's performance during the year and competitive market information.